This course is only available for students in the BA Urban Studies programme.

 The elective elaborates on these challenges by offering a practical approach.
 We will make you familiar with the building blocks of designing an intervention or innovation by addressing a specific urban challenge or risk group that you would like to explore within a subgroup of fellow students.
 You will be guided through the steps of innovation and design thinking by amongst others, exploring your challenge by building a logic model, involving members of your urban target group (i.e. establishing cocreation), developing a prototype of your innovation, and making a plan for implementation.
-At the end of this elective you will deliver a report and a pitch about your innovation or intervention.
+At the end of this elective you will deliver an individual innovation paper and a group-based video pitch about your innovation or intervention.

 This is the Healthy City Thematic Elective.

 General learning outcomes